mzyavuz/SWE-573-Software-Development-Practice/Hive Project Documents/Software-Requirements-Specification.md

 #### 3.1.3 Acceptance Criteria

 - Given a new user on the registration page, when they submit a valid email, a secure password, and the required personal details (first name, surname, and birth date), then the system validates their age.
-- Given a user's birth date indicates they are 16 years or older, when they complete registration, then an account is created and a verification email is sent.
-- Given a user's birth date indicates they are under 16 years old, when they attempt to register, then the system prevents registration and displays a message that users must be at least 16 years old.
-- Given a user's birth date indicates they are above 16 but under 18 years old, when they attempt to register, then the system prevents registration and displays a message that user should have be given parent emails at least 16 years old.
 - Given a user clicks the verification link in their email, when the link is valid and not expired, then their account is activated.
 - Given a verified user, when they log in with correct credentials, then they are authenticated and redirected to their dashboard.
 - Given a user provides an already-registered email, when they attempt to register, then the system displays a clear error and offers password reset option.